DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 3. The industry is changing quickly: AI, platform engineering, and new ways of organizing development are entering the workflow.

-4. But our mission remains the same: to study and highlight practices that help create truly high-performing teams.
-This year, we introduced the first version of the DORA AI capabilities model, an important step in advancing our research.
+4. But our mission remains the same: to study and show the practices that help create truly high-performing teams.
+This year we introduced the first version of the DORA AI capability model, an important step in the evolution of our research.

 5. As companies navigate the complex process of adopting AI, this model provides a grounded, data-driven structure.